nazish-naeem/SatExt/README.md

 [4] Chen, Qifeng, Jia Xu, and Vladlen Koltun.
 "Fast image processing with fully-convolutional networks."
 Proceedings of the IEEE International Conference on Computer Vision.
 2017.

 Credits: The Super Resolution code is derived from [here](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement).
-Which is an unoffical implementeation of [1].
+Which is an unoffical implementation of [1].
 You can find the original readme in the `Image-Super-Resolution-Iterative-Refinement` to get a better understanding of how it works.

 This work was a part of a three month summer internship at Microsoft Research mentored by Peder Olsen and Vaishnavi Ranganathan.